Offloading devices covered by BC PharmaCare

 Coverage is available to people who are:

-If you do not have Plan C or Plan B coverage, register for the Fair PharmaCare plan.
+Even if you have Plan C or Plan B coverage, register for the Fair PharmaCare plan.
 It’s free.
 Coverage is based on your income.
 Register at BC Application for Health and Drug Coverage (AHDC) or call us at 1-800-663-7100.
 The amount of coverage under Fair PharmaCare depends on whether you have met your deductible and family maximum.

 How it works